Ray Milland: Broadway

-Milland decided to return to the stage and appeared in a touring version of My Fair Lady.
-He enjoyed the experience, and in 1966, he took the lead role as Simon Crawford QC in the Broadway play, Hostile Witness, directed by Reginald Denham.
+Milland decided to return to the stage and in 1964 appeared as Higgins in a touring version of My Fair Lady, with mezzo-soprano Marilyn Savage as Eliza Doolittle.
+He enjoyed the experience and in 1966 took the lead role as Simon Crawford QC in the Broadway play, Hostile Witness, directed by Reginald Denham.

 The play ran in New York from February until July of that year, after which Milland took the play on the road.
 In 1968, he reprised the role in a film of the same title, which he also directed.
 It was the last feature film he directed.

 Character actor

-He returned as a film character actor in the late 1960s and the 1970s, appearing in such films as Daughter of the Mind (1969), a television film which reunited him with Gene Tierney.
+He returned as a character actor in the late 1960s and the 1970s, appearing in such films as Daughter of the Mind (1969), a television film that reunited him with Gene Tierney.

 In the late 1960s, Milland hosted rebroadcasts of certain episodes of the syndicated Western anthology series, Death Valley Days, under the title Trails West; the series' original host had been Ronald Reagan.
 He also guest-starred on Bracken's World and The Name of the Game as well as in TV movies like Company of Killers (1970), River of Gold (1971) and Black Noon (1971).